wundertablet/.github/README.md

-# .github
+# Wundertablet

-Metadata about the wundertablet organization
+Welcome to the wonderful world of tablet computers.